How Close Is LeBron James to Kareem Abdul-Jabbar’s All-Time NBA Scoring Record Following the Lakers’ Loss to the Kings?

 How close is LeBron James to Kareem Abdul-Jabbar’s scoring record after the Lakers’ loss to the Kings?

-If LeBron stays healthy and maintains his season scoring average of 27.1 points per game, which also happens to be his career scoring average, he’ll pass Kareem on Saturday, February 11, when the Lakers visit the Golden State Warriors.
+If James stays healthy and maintains his season scoring average of 29.8 points per game moving forward, he’ll surpass Kareem on Tuesday, February 7, when the Lakers host the Oklahoma City Thunder.